celinetang/Certification_JEDHA/Block3_MachineLearning/Block3_ConversionRate/README.md

 - Video Presentation :
 - Jupyter notebook including EDA, baseline model training + one other model training
 - leaderboard with scores
+- excel file that enabled a follow-up of the different models trained

 ## Project Overview